STBadman/ParkerSolarWind/README.md

 Examples for the other two types of solution as a function of varying input parameters can be seen in `ExampleNotebook.ipynb`

-As of this commit (2/6/2023) :
+As of (2/6/2023) :

 * The average corpuscular mass defaults to $\mu=0.5$ but may be tweaked as a parameter to the solve functions
 * (Future enhancement) Radial flux tube expansion is assumed throughout all space
 * (Known Issue) For `solve_parker_polytropic` No check is currently done that the input parameters lie in the allowed region of $(T_\odot-\gamma)$ space ([Shi et al. (2022)](https://ui.adsabs.harvard.edu/abs/2022PhPl...29l2901S/abstract)), so it is possible to generate an all-NaN solution for this reason.
 * (Known Issue) For `solve_parker_polytropic`, there are some numerical instability issues which can result in solutions in the wrong branch or all-NaN solutions.
 This is likely due to the implementation of `scipy.optimize.root` with which we currently integrate from $1R_\odot$ outwards and use the previous solution as the initial guess, except at the critical point where we enforce the guess to jump to above the critical speed.
-A future implementation should integrate explicitly from the critical point down and up separately with adaptive radial grid spacing and the local solution gradient should be used to imrpove the guess.
+A future implementation should integrate explicitly from the critical point down and up separately with adaptive radial grid spacing and the local solution gradient should be used to improve the guess.

+Update (7/3/2023) :

+Following [Shi et al. (2022)](https://ui.adsabs.harvard.edu/abs/2022PhPl...29l2901S/abstract) Section D we implement the ability to include an external force in the solutions.
+We do this for each of the isothermal, polytropic and isothermal layer solutions.
+Plotting options are included to display the force parameters where the figure of merit is the force per unit mass relative to GM$_\odot$/R$^2$.

+A new set of example plots is appended to [ExampleNotebook.ipynb](https://github.com/STBadman/ParkerSolarWind/blob/main/ExampleNotebook.ipynb) to illustrate these updates.